AnyChart/docs.anychart.com/Stock_Charts/Series/Marker.md

 ### Coloring

 Coloring is a very useful feature when it comes to emphasizing some values or series on a chart.
-In stocks, use {api:anychart.core.stock.series.Marker#fill}.fill(){api} and {api:anychart.core.stock.series.Marker#stroke}.stroke(){api} to change the default colors.
+In stocks, use {api:anychart.core.stock.series.Marker#fill}fill(){api} and {api:anychart.core.stock.series.Marker#stroke}stroke(){api} to change the default colors.

 AnyStocks have one more interesting feature.
 In case of having problems with eyesight, you might want to use hatch fillings, which monochrome palette allows to distinguish series without coloring them differently.
 Let's use our previous sample to show those features in action.